 Aerosolizing Generating Medical Procedures (AGMP’s)

-- Only learners providing care to COVID confirmed patients (see above) may participate in AGMP’s under direct supervision of a physician according to competence and level of training.
-Medical students in an anaesthesia rotation can also participate in AGMPs as deemed appropriate by their preceptor/supervisor.
+- Only the following learners may participate in AGMP's under direct supervision of a physician and depending on competence and level of training: Postgraduate learners (medical residents and fellows), Respiratory Therapy Students, and licensed learners such as NP students, RNs in a specialty program (i.e. critical care certificate), or RPNs in a bridging program (i.e. RPN to RN).
+Medical students in an anesthesia rotation can also participate in AGMPs as deemed appropriate by their preceptor/supervisor.

 Everyone is expected to maintain physical distancing at least 2 meters where possible.
 As this is not always possible during the course of clinical duties, performing frequent hand hygiene and disinfecting high touch points can help further reduce the spread of infection.

 Eating & Drinking

 - You may remove your mask/visor following the hospital protocol

 - It is essential to maintain social distancing of 2 meters when your mask is removed

 - Unit lounges are often crowded, cafeteria and other common spaces are good options for breaks